jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 8 - Overclock Settings ( Take Care)

-Bugs
+Bugs:

-These are bug that alerdy exist on this board
+(These are bug that alerdy exist on this board)

 1 - Sleep mode